kkemple/scienceandmathematics.com/src/content/posts/what-if-spacetime-isnt-so-continuous.md

 The discrete lattice structure emerges inevitably from information theory.
 When reality must process its own state transitions with finite resources, a unique self-consistent solution materializes.

-The universe is a 6D voxel lattice updating at Planck frequency $f_P = 1.855 \times 10^{43}$ Hz.
+The universe as a 6D voxel lattice updating at Planck frequency $f_P = 1.855 \times 10^{43}$ Hz.
 Information resides on boundaries between voxels at density $I = A/4\ell_P^2\ln 2$.
 Matter creates topological defects that displace the lattice, producing strain patterns we interpret as gravity.
 Black holes mark where the lattice terminates—the literal edge of computational substrate.
 The organizational fields $\eta$ and $d$ serve as genuine coordinates, evolving through renormalization group flow toward fixed points while conserving charge $\mathcal{C} = 1.71$ through Noether's theorem.
 This charge appears in Einstein's equations as a varying cosmological constant connecting microscopic information structure to macroscopic spacetime curvature.

-Constants emerge from self-consistency requirements.
-The value $\rho^* = 3.29$ follows from quantum transport theory.
-The golden ratio $\phi = (1+\sqrt{5})/2$ minimizes interference through its unique continued fraction structure.
-Factors of 3 count spatial dimensions.
-These represent mathematical necessities.
+Constants emerge as [constraint eigenvalues from a unified variational framework](/golden-ratio-and-prime-resonance-in-quantum-transport) governing coherence on finite lattices.
+The three eigenvalue sectors—$\pi$ (isotropy closure), $\phi$ (recursive self-similarity), and the decade resonance (2×5)—arise as fixed points balancing rotational isotropy, scaling invariance, and discrete parity.
+The composite invariant $\mathcal{I} = 4\pi\phi^2 \approx 32.9$ couples isotropy and recursion, appearing as $\rho^* = \mathcal{I}/10 = 3.29$ through the decade resonance.
+The golden ratio $\phi = (1+\sqrt{5})/2$ minimizes interference through its unique continued fraction structure [1;1,1,1,...], representing the $\phi$-sector eigenvalue.
+These represent mathematical necessities—not arbitrary parameters but stationary ratios of the constraint functional.

 The framework generates specific testable predictions distinguishing it from general relativity: quantum computers should generate additional gravitational effects, black hole mergers should show dimensional phase transitions, primordial black holes should explode with quantized energy spectra, white dwarf trajectories reveal information bankruptcy mechanisms, and [Type Ia supernovae show brightness variations](/type-ia-supernova-information-theoretic-energetics) consistent with informational charge conservation.